It was great to work with the Glassup & Stoski, at their beautiful new studio in Staines.

 This is my favourite area to hang out in the Cocktail Shack, as it has this chill feeling to the room, with lovely furnishings to match.

-I love making things and figuring out how to put them together.
-Here's one of the lights I created and assembled at my place.
+Here's one of the pendant lights I created and assembled at my place.

 The real staple to these pendant lights is the ceiling hook which ties it all in toghether.